typelevel/doobie/doc/src/main/tut/02-Toolkit.md

 <p class="text-center"><img src="/assets/nesting.png"></p>

-Many patterns of composition are so common and generic that they can be provided for you, and **doobie** provides these in its high-level API.
+Some patterns of composition are so common and generic that they can be provided for you, as **doobie** does with its high-level API.
 As a result many programs can be written entirely in terms of `ConnectionIO`.
 Some examples are:

 - Performing a query and reading the results as a stream.
 - Performing an update and returning updated rows as a stream.